Coaching course FAQs

 Can my club host a course?

 Yes, if your club meets the venue specification.
-It is generally preferable to have open courses.
-An open course means it is more likely to attract minimum numbers and to create a learning environment that has a variety of coaching experiences to broaden everyone’s coaching development.
-If you would like to host a course, email us.
+It is generally preferable to have open courses as this means it is more likely to attract minimum numbers and to create an environment that has a variety of coaching experiences to broaden everyone’s development.
+If you would like to host a course please email us.
+If you would like to host a course please email us.

 More in this section